MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 To mitigate this, many teams adopt the Backend-for-Frontend (BFF) pattern, creating specialized thin layers for each platform to decouple their evolution.
-While effective, this solution increases the overall number of services to manage and can lead
+While effective, this solution increases the overall number of services to manage and can lead to duplicated code across the different BFF layers.